SB-842

 Summary

-Senator Stern's proposal to integrate firm zero-carbon resources into California's energy framework establishes new requirements for state agencies to evaluate and deploy these resources across the electrical grid.
-The legislation directs the Energy Commission to identify funding programs and mechanisms by July 2026 that could support firm zero-carbon resource deployment, including assessment of current and projected capacity needs.
+Senator Stern's proposal to integrate firm zero-carbon resources into California's electrical grid planning establishes new requirements for state energy agencies to evaluate and optimize these resources for local reliability.
+The legislation directs the Energy Commission to identify, by July 2026, existing and potential funding programs that could support firm zero-carbon resource deployment, along with mechanisms to maximize system reliability and affordability using available funds.

 10% progression